 Eco-tourism opportunities abound to see mother bears and cubs and photograph young males sparring on the shore from heated tundra vehicles.
 Stay in Winnipeg and take a one-day excursion with Heartland Travel.
 Go on safari at a secluded lodge with luxury accommodations and ground-level wildlife views with Churchill Wild.
 Or join Frontiers North and other tour operators on Churchill-based adventures.
 Whatever option you choose, watch for Arctic fox and hare, get a a birds-eye view of the tundra and boreal forest from a helicopter, or go mushing with a team of sled dogs.
 Explore the town and surrounding area with knowledgeable guides on a tour with North Star Tours.
 A visit to the Itsanitaq Museum, with its collection of historic artifacts and Inuit art, is a must.
 At the end of the day, relax with a pint and pub fare at the Tundra Inn or spend a cozy evening with a warm fire at the Lazy Bear Lodge, where fine dining options await.

-Churchill, population 1,000, is accessible by air or the Hudson Bay Railway line, which was built over permafrost and muskeg in 1929 and required a crew of 3,000 to complete.
-The two-night, one-day trip on VIA Rail from Winnipeg to Churchill (1,600 km/1,000 mi) provides comfortable bedrooms or roomettes and fine Manitoba cuisine in the dining car.
+Churchill, population 1,000, is currently accessible only by air.
+Unfortunately the rail line, which was built over permafrost and muskeg in 1929 and required a crew of 3,000 to complete, was washed out in spring floods in 2017.
 Calm Air, Kivalliq Air run regular scheduled air service from Winnipeg, Thompson and Gillam year-round.

 In summer, white beluga whales surface and plunge in the blue-green waters of the Churchill River.
 You'll be talking distance of the most vocal whales in the world.
 More than 3,000 beluga whales come in early July to feed and calve.
 Seals can also be seen in the harbour and caribou are frequently sighted along the coast.